 Jigs are common devices in CNC machining, and they come in different and various types.
 Below are the common types of jigs used in machining operations.

-Angle plate jigs are ideal for holding parts prepared for drilling at angles to their mounting locators.
+- Angle-Plate Jigs: Angle plate jigs are ideal for holding parts prepared for drilling at angles to their mounting locators.

-Plate jigs are like template jigs with the same ways of use.
+- Plate Jigs: Plate jigs are like template jigs with the same ways of use.
 However, unlike template jigs, they have built-in clamps to hold the workpiece.

-They have a hinged leaf which makes it easy to load and unload parts.
+- Leaf Jigs: They have a hinged leaf which makes it easy to load and unload parts.
 The hinged leaf does not surround the part completely.

 What Is A Fixture?

 A fixture or CNC fixture is another popular CNC machining tool regarded as an agent of stability, support, and positioning.
 Like the jig, it works to secure, support, or mount a workpiece on a CNC machine.

 Most machinists are not familiar with fixture classification.
 No wonder they have a problem with selecting the right one for their operation.
 The fixtures illustrated below are based on three things: machining operations, uses and power sources.
 The list will be summarized.
 For the full version, you can check our article on CNC fixtures.